-Here is some information about Where & What to Buy material supplies for kick starting your brush painting practice (note: I do not benefit from and I am not trying to promote business for the named art supply stores) Updated on Oct 20, 2019.
+Here is some information about Where & What to Buy material supplies for kick starting your brush painting practice (Note: I do not benefit from and I am not trying to promote business for the named art supply stores) Updated in November, 2020.

 In San Francisco —

 In East Bay —

 Oakland Bookstore & Newsstand, a small bookstore/newsstand at Renaissance Plaza in Chinatown Oakland, on Webster Street, it is a street level shop near the corner of 9th and Webster.
 As far as brushes selection, not as complete as Eastwind Books & Arts but has inexpensive brushes, and rolls of xuan paper, the necessary basics to start with.

 What to buy: